 One afternoon, I drove out to Shiprock Peak.
-In Navajo its name is Tsé Bitʼaʼí, “rock with wings,” after a mythic bird that brought the Diné to their present lands.
+In Navajo its name is Tsé Bitʼaʼí, “rock with wings,” alluding to a mythic bird that brought the Diné to their present lands.
 Along a lonely stretch of desert road, I came upon this deserted building.

 Decolonize your mind!
 To the Dine, this injunction has power and immediacy, a call to resist the forces of European colonialism that are still aflame in white America.
 But it is also a phrase that challenges each of us.

 Why?
-Because history is repeating itself in our troubled nation.
+Because history is repeating itself, not only in my home nation, but in countries around the globe.
 There are still malignant outposts of racism, homophobia, sexism, and nationalism in our collective psyche.
-It is especially crucial for white people to understand the systemic biases of privilege and to join with others as we tear them down.
-Yes, tear them down!
+It is especially crucial for any people of a dominant class to understand their systemic biases of privilege and to join with others in tearing these prejudices down.
+Yes, tearing them down!

-But just watch how the colonial beasts rise up!
-Our own president stoking racial fears with his base, many of whom call themselves Christians.
+As we engage in this work, just watch how the colonial beasts rise up!
+Here in America, witness a former president still stoking racial fears among his followers, many of whom call themselves Christians.
 People waving confederate flags, blaming the victims of police brutality, or openly spreading messages of hate.
 Others who think they are tolerant, but who still trumpet American Exceptionalism and the monopoly of their own brand of faith.

-Quite simply, our future is at stake.
+Quite simply, our future as a human family is at stake.
 We must decolonize our minds.

 If you are a Star Trek fan, you remember the chilling assimilation of Jean Luc Picard into the Borg Collective.
 This reasonable, compassionate, free-thinking human being—sworn to protect life throughout the galaxy—becomes Locutus, a cog in the Borg mind hive.

-It’s an enduring metaphor, because all of us can succumb to group-think.
-It happens in American classrooms where history is taught from the perspective of oppressors.
-It happens every time the incessant ads of corporate America convince us to become more materialistic.
+It’s an enduring metaphor, because all of us can succumb to groupthink.
+It happens in classrooms where history is taught from the perspective of oppressors.
+It happens every time the incessant ads of corporations convince us to become more materialistic.
 It happens when any racial or homophobic slur goes by unchallenged.
 It happens every time a politician gets us to focus on an external “enemy” rather that the inner foe of our twisted thinking.
-It happens every Sunday as preachers in antiquated pulpits proclaim their truth as the only way.
-It happens when we toe party lines—right or left—without carefully examining every tenet.
+It happens in houses of worship when spiritual leaders proclaim their truth as the only way.
+It happens when we toe political party lines—right or left—without carefully examining every tenet.